 Superlove by Charise Mericle Harper; illustrated by Mark Chambero , 2014

 This is not specifically a Valentine’s Day book, but I’m listing it here because it is a fun celebration of weddings and love.
 This book is perfect for those children out there who love weddings and dream of being a flower girl.
 The main character declares herself Superlove and is determined to hold a wedding marrying her pet cat, Pinky, with one of her stuffed animals.
 The imaginative little girl creates the perfect wedding scene only to be ruined by her uncooperative cat.
 Her parents save the day by participating in the wedding instead.
 The cat’s expressions are humorous and the story promoting imaginative play is cute.
-Even though the book seems to be marketed toward girls with its glittery pink cover, I was pleasantly surprised that my son asked to read it multiple times.

 A Crankenstein Valentine by Samantha Berger; illustrated by Dan Santat, 2014